 Frenchies putting on too much weight might be lazy and refrain from doing physical exercises.

-The great idea is to give them toys.
+The great idea is to give Frenchie toys.
 They like toys as much as kids do.

 A small amount of playtime with their toys will help in keeping them active.